MyPerfectWords - Essay Writing Service

 1. Physical Description That Reveals Character

 Physical details matter, but not as isolated facts.
-Effective physical description connects appearance to character, showing how someone looks in ways that reveal who they are.
+Connect appearance to character, showing how someone looks in ways that reveal who they are.

 • Weak: "He had brown eyes and dark hair."

-• Strong: "His eyes were the color of strong coffee, constantly moving, never quite settling on one thing for more than a moment—as if he were cataloging everything around him for some future use."
+• Strong: "His eyes were the color of strong coffee, constantly moving, never quite settling on one thing, as if he were cataloging everything for some future use."

-What people wear and how they wear it reveals personality, values, and self-perception.
-Don't just list clothing items—show what those choices communicate.
+B. Clothing as character revelation: What people wear and how they wear it reveals personality, values, and self perception.

 • Weak: "She wore a blue dress."

-• Strong: "She wore a vintage dress from the 1940s, carefully mended at the hem—the kind of thing she'd spent hours finding at estate sales, preferring clothes with history to anything straight off a rack."
+• Strong: "She wore a vintage dress from the 1940s, carefully mended at the hem, preferring clothes with history to anything straight off a rack."

-"She wore glasses""Her glasses were perpetually smudged, fingerprints obscuring the lower left lens—she pushed them up her nose every few minutes but never actually cleaned them"
+"Her glasses were perpetually smudged; she pushed them up her nose every few minutes but never actually cleaned them."

 2. Actions That Reveal Character

-"Show, don't tell" is nowhere more critical than in character description.
-Don't tell readers someone is kind or ambitious or anxious—show them through specific actions and behaviors.
+Don't tell readers someone is kind or ambitious; show them through specific actions and behaviors.

-• "Every time someone interrupted her, her jaw tightened almost imperceptibly, and she'd pause for a half-second before continuing as if nothing had happened."
+• "Every time someone interrupted her, her jaw tightened almost imperceptibly, and she'd pause for a half second before continuing."

 3. Dialogue and Speech Patterns

-How someone speaks—their word choice, rhythm, tone, and speech habits—reveals personality, background, education, and values.
+How someone speaks reveals personality, background, and values.

 • Verbal tics or repeated phrases